pelgraine/Meck/README.md

 | F | Toggle flag on cell |
 | Q | Quit to games menu |

+### Private Channels (v1.11+)

+Meck supports both public hashtag channels and private channels.
+The difference is in how the channel secret is generated:

+- **Public (hashtag) channels** — type a name starting with `#` (e.g. `#camping`).
+The 16-byte secret is derived deterministically from the name via SHA-256, so anyone on any MeshCore device who creates the same hashtag name gets the same key and can communicate on that channel.
+- **Private channels** — type a name **without** the `#` prefix (e.g. `team-alpha`).
+A cryptographically random 16-byte secret is generated, meaning only devices that have been explicitly given the key can participate.

+**How to create a private channel:**

+1. From the home screen, press **S** to open settings
+2. Scroll down to the **Channels >>** section and press Enter to open it
+3. Navigate to **+ Add Channel (# = public)** and press Enter
+4. Type the channel name **without** a `#` prefix, then press Enter

+The channel is created with a random secret.
+To let other Meck users join, use channel sharing (see below).

+### Channel Sharing via DM (v1.11+)

+You can share any channel — public or private — with another Meck user by sending them the channel name and secret as an encrypted direct message.
+This is particularly useful for private channels, where sharing the secret manually would mean typing 32 hex characters.

+**How to share a channel:**

+1. From the home screen, press **S** to open settings
+2. Scroll down to the **Channels >>** section and press Enter to open it
+3. Navigate to the channel you want to share
+4. Press **C** to open the contact picker
+5. Select a contact and press Enter to send

+The recipient's device automatically adds the channel to their channel list (if it doesn't already exist and there's an empty slot).
+An alert confirms the channel was added.
+In the DM conversation, both sender and recipient see a sanitised message ("Shared channel: name") rather than the raw protocol data.

+On the T5S3, channel sharing works the same way via the CardKB keyboard.

+### Config Export/Import (v1.11+)

+The **Export/Import >>** sub-screen in Settings lets you back up and restore your device configuration via JSON files on the SD card.
+This is useful for migrating settings to a new board, keeping a backup before reflashing, or cloning a configuration across multiple devices.

+**Exporting:**

+1. From the home screen, press **S** to open settings
+2. Scroll down to **Export/Import >>** and press Enter
+3. Select **Export to SD >>** and press Enter
+4. Toggle which sections to include using Enter on each checkbox:
+   - **Identity** — public and private key (full identity backup)
+   - **Radio Settings** — frequency, bandwidth, spreading factor, coding rate, TX power, and GPS position
+   - **Channels** — all channel names and secrets
+   - **Contacts** — all contacts with public keys, type, flags, position, and timestamps
+   - **Auto-Add Prefs** — contact auto-add mode and per-type toggles
+5. Navigate to **>> Export Now** and press Enter

+The config is saved as a timestamped JSON file in `/meshcore/` on the SD card (e.g. `meshcore_config_20260523_1430.json`).
+The format is compatible with the MeshCore companion app config export.

+**Importing:**

+Place a file named `import.json` in the `/meshcore/` folder on your SD card.
+Then either:

+- **From settings:** go to **Export/Import >> → Import from SD** and press Enter
+- **On boot:** the firmware automatically checks for `/meshcore/import.json` at startup and imports it if found

+If the import includes a different identity (private key), the device reboots after applying the new identity.
+Channels and contacts are merged into the existing configuration.

 ### Settings Screen

 Press **S** from the home screen to open settings.
 On first boot (when the device name is still the default hex ID), the settings screen launches automatically as an onboarding wizard to set your device name and radio preset.